 Sunglasses and a hat – useful in keeping sun and water out of my eyes.

 Sunscreen – Do you know that you’re supposed to wear sunscreen even on cloudy days?
 The sun gets very intense here and made worse when reflected off the surrounding bodies of water and snow.
-I use TotLogic Broad Spectrum SPF 30 sunscreen for my sensitive skin.
+I use TotLogic Broad Spectrum SPF 30, a mineral-based sunscreen for my sensitive skin.

 Lightweight dry bags – I saw a lot of people with pack cover but I’ve never used one.
 I always carry a 1L dry sack even on the shortest hike, big enough for my phone and camera.
 On this trip, I carry extra dry bags where I put my extra clothes, food, electronics, etc. This way, I wouldn’t worry even if my whole bag gets wet.
 Sea to Summit makes an array of lightweight dry sacks in various sizes.